Skip to main content

 Before archiving, consider:

-• Have you exported any data you need?
-While data is preserved, exporting analytics before archiving makes reporting easier.
+• Do you need a report right now?
+While data is preserved, exporting analytics beforehand can make reporting easier.

 How to Archive a Campaign